When the New Constitution Enters Into Force

 Entry into force 1 July 2026

-Elections to the Kurultai Within 2 months after 1 July
+Elections to the Kurultai August 2026 (expected after decree)

 What happens during the transitional period